-100% whole wheat loaves, and loaves made with more than 67% whole wheat flour may be made with a bread machine in the whole wheat program.
-High WW flour formulas that aim for sandwich loaves with an moderately open crumb use a dough with enhanced visco-elastic properties.
-The dough is enhanced with vital wheat gluten or bread flour and enriched with fats – oil or butter – and sugar in the form of molasses, honey, milk, brown sugar or refined sugar.
+100% whole wheat loaves may be made with a bread machine in the whole wheat program.
+High WW flour formulas that aim for sandwich loaves with an moderately open crumb use a dough with enhanced visco-elastic properties; the dough is enhanced with vital wheat gluten or bread flour and enriched with fats – oil or butter – and sugar in the form of molasses, honey, milk, brown sugar or refined sugar.

 Much “whole wheat” bread multigrain bread.
 Multigrain covers many blends made with 50-90% flour being high protein white flour and some whole wheat flour.
 Loaves with high white flour content may use, and carmelized sugar products (e.g. molasses) for sweet flavour and brown colour.
 These loaves deliver the energy part of nutrition – starch – like sandwich bread and other processed carbohdrates.
 A multigrain loaf high in white flour can be baked in a bread machine with the basic bake program.